 In between the two main tracks, we rested at the viewing platform, Kaiser Maximilian Rast for a forest ledge panorama lookout.
 It’s more of an elevated wooden ‘throne’ in design, named in honour of Emperor Maximilian I of Austria, who was once partial to a woodland walk in these parts during his summer residency in the Achensee village of Pertisau.

-While you know that mountain biking in Achensee will guarantee you a picture perfect backdrop, the glory is that without a fix plan no two journeys are ever the same.
-Which is exactly how grand exploration, even on two wheels, should be.
+While you know that mountain biking in Achensee will guarantee you a picture-perfect backdrop, the glory is that without a fixed plan, no two journeys are ever the same.
+Which is precisely how grand exploration, even on two wheels, should be.